AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/java-functional-testing.md

 title: Java Functional Tests
 description: Learn how to write java functional tests for AEM as a Cloud Service
 ---
+# Java Functional Testing

+Learn how to write java functional tests for AEM as a Cloud Service

 ## Getting Started with Functional Tests {#getting-started-functional-tests}